wessaunders/tileserver-gl/README.md

 *pathToSslCertificates* indicates the location on the server that contains the ssl certificates (.pem files) that will be used by the container.

 ### Tileserver data and configuration
-#### Data structure
+  * Data structure
-Tileserver data should be provided in a specific folder structure.
-MBTiles files should be stored in the MBTiles folder for each enviroment.
-Style files, such as mapbox styles, should be stored in the Styles folder for each environment.
+    * Tileserver data should be provided in a specific folder structure.
+      * Fonts needed for the styles should be stored in the Fonts folder
+      * MBTiles files should be stored in the MBTiles folder for each enviroment
+      * Sprites needed for the styles should be stored in the Sprites folder
+      * Style files, such as mapbox styles, should be stored in the Styles folder for each environment

 ##### Create a folder for all the data for the map.
 Then create a folder for each environment.
-Each environment folder should contain an MBTiles folder and a Styles folder.
+Each environment folder should contain a Fonts, MBTiles Sprites, and a Styles folder.

-For example, if the root data folder on the server was named MapData and an enviroment named Test was being set up, the resulting folder structure would look like this:
+  * For example, if the root data folder on the server was named MapData and an enviroment named Test was being set up, the resulting folder structure would look like this:
     * MapData
       * Test
+        * Fonts
         * MBTiles
+        * Sprites
         * Styles

 #### Configuration
 * Create a file called config.json.
 This will the configuration for a specific environment, so save it in the appropriate environment folder.
 You will need a separate config.json file for each environment.